Recipe: Gold and Black Bean Salad

 Recipe: Ultimate Green Lentil Vegetable Burger

 These lentil burgers with kale, walnuts and flax are a convenient food for us around our house.
-The flax seeds and kamut flour hold the burgers together without egg or other unhealthy options while kale is one of the you can eat.
+The flax seeds and kamut flour hold the burgers together without egg or other unhealthy options while kale is one of the 10 most nutritious foods you can eat.
 More often than not, we make a triple batch of these, cook them all and then store them to be re-heated later or used as the filler in a wrap along with avocado, fresh greens and Franks Red Hot sauce.

 Each lentil burger is roughly 7.5 grams of fiber or more (depending on how much you use for each burger), so they are both filling and nutritious.